Privacy: the iOS browser showdown

 Via Twitter parody account @intrnetexp.

-Only there, no more mockery about the delay of Internet Explorer, Microsoft is now based on Chromium and its Blink rendering engine for its Edge browser (just like Brave, Opera or Vivaldi), it is investing to make it competitive.
-For Edge too, no Chromium on iOS due to Apple restrictions, and therefore the forced use of WebKit.
-What about respecting your privacy?
+But no more jokes about Internet Explorer being late: Microsoft now relies on Chromium and its Blink rendering engine for the Edge browser (just like Brave, Opera or Vivaldi), and is investing to make it competitive.
+For Edge too, there is no Chromium on iOS due to Apple restrictions, and therefore WebKit is mandatory.
+What about privacy?

 The first launch of Edge looks a lot like Chrome, which is not a good sign.
 Edge suggests you sign in to enable syncing: bookmarks, passwords and "much more."